covalenthq/covalent-docs/content/en/docs/project-showcase/dex/spiritswap.md

 &nbsp;
 # Analytics powered by Covalent
-SpiritSwap's analytics page is powered by the `XY=K` suite of Covalent API endpoints.
+Parts of SpiritSwap's analytics page are powered by the `XY=K` suite of Covalent API endpoints.

 The Covalent API is RESTful and offers the following out-of-the-box for *SpiritSwap*: